-- pgMonitor plans to support all PostgreSQL versions that are actively supported by the PostgreSQL community.
-Once a major version of PostgreSQL reaches its end-of-life (EOL), pgMonitor will cease supporting that major version. - 11, 10, 9.6, 9.5, 9.4
+• pgMonitor plans to support all PostgreSQL versions that are actively supported by the PostgreSQL community.
+Once a major version of PostgreSQL reaches its end-of-life (EOL), pgMonitor will cease supporting that major version soon after.
+Please see the official PostgreSQL website for community supported releases.